 Another type of advertising is seasonal advertising.
 On specific occasions of the year, such as Christmas, Thanksgiving, etc., advertising sponsors operate specific advertising campaigns.
 This will save more costs for advertisers and also shorten the time to rent advertising space.

 So in general, we understand how much does youtube pay for 1 million views, 100,000 views, or 150 million views.
-Not only that, we also partially understand how Youtube calculates the amount of money paid for partner videos.
+Not only that, but we also partially understand how Youtube calculates the amount of money paid for partner videos.

 Thank you for your interest in this topic, see you in the next interesting articles.